Ferry Bridge, Burton: Official opening

 The bridge had its grand opening on Wednesday 3 April 1889, an event attended by between 8,000 and 10,000 people, despite the wet and stormy weather.
-A photograph shows, in the front row, Mrs Harrison, Sir Michael Arthur Bass (later Lord Burton), Nellie Bass with Misses Kathleen and Violet Thornewill, daughters of the builder, Mr C. Harrison (Mayor) and Lady Bass.
+A photograph shows, in the front row, Mrs Harrison, Sir Michael Arthur Bass, Baronet (later Lord Burton), Nellie Bass with Misses Kathleen and Violet Thornewill, daughters of the builder, Mr C. Harrison (Mayor) and Lady Bass.

 Following the official opening, Bass announced plans to erect a raised causeway across the meadows join the Ferry Bridge to Burton.
 A letter dated 9 April 1889 confirmed his proposal; erection of an 81-span iron viaduct, the 'Stapenhill Viaduct, began soon after and it was presented to the town in 1890.
 This elevated the total cost of the bridge from around £7,000 to £10,000.
 Today, the viaduct has modern steel decking on the original cast-iron columns.

 The total cost of the structure and viaduct, including acquiring the river-crossing monopoly from the Marquis of Anglesey, was in the region of £20,000.
 Initially, tolls were collected to help recoup costs, but Lord Burton terminated these charges in April 1898.